 Numerous metrics of functional diversity have been described in the literature (Schleuter & Daufresne 2010; Mouillot et al. 2013).
-These metrics aim to describe "the distribution of species and their abundances in the functional space of a given community”, and typically process multidimensional trait data to output a single value describing various properties of this data.
-The framework described by Villéger, Mason & Mouillot (2008) consisting of functional richness (the volume of the convex hull circumscribing range of trait values), functional divergence (divergence in the distribution of abundance within trait space) and functional evenness (the evenness of this distribution in trait space) has been commonly used to describe functional diversity (e.g. Biswas & Mallik 2010; Pakeman 2011; Savage & Cavender-Bares 2012; Clark et al. 2012).
+These metrics aim to describe "the distribution of species and their abundances in the functional space of a given community” and typically process multidimensional trait data to output a single value describing various properties of these data.
+The framework described by Villéger, Mason & Mouillot (2008) consisting of functional richness (the volume of the convex hull circumscribing the range of trait values), functional divergence (divergence in the distribution of abundance within trait space) and functional evenness (the evenness of this distribution in trait space) has been commonly used to describe functional diversity (e.g. Biswas & Mallik 2010; Pakeman 2011; Savage & Cavender-Bares 2012; Clark et al. 2012).
 Functional dispersion (FDis), defined as the abundance-weighted mean distance of individual species to the centroid of all species in the community, represents an improvement on this framework (Laliberte & Legendre 2010).
-FDis allows for consideration of species abundances while integrating functional richness and functional divergence, and is independent of species richness by construction, alleviating concerns that it merely tracks patterns of species richness (as is possible with functional richness).
+FDis allows for consideration of species’ abundances while integrating functional richness and functional divergence and is independent of species richness by construction, alleviating concerns that it merely tracks patterns of species richness (as is possible with functional richness).
 FDis is also known to be more robust to bias due to missing trait data than metrics such as functional richness, evenness or divergence (Pakeman 2014).
-In an empirical assessment of specific functional diversity metrics as indicators of ecosystem functioning in a Minnesota grassland, FDis was a useful predictor of all three measured traits (above and belowground biomass production and light capture), and compared favourably with other metrics (Clark et al. 2012).
+In an empirical assessment of specific functional diversity metrics as indicators of ecosystem functioning in a Minnesota grassland, FDis was a useful predictor of all three measured traits (above and belowground biomass production and light capture) and compared favourably with other metrics (Clark et al. 2012).

 Considerably less is known about drivers of functional diversity than of taxonomic diversity in riparian plant communities.
 Catford et al. (2011) showed how flow impoundment along a large river system in south-eastern Australia was associated with greater cover of exotic species and reduced functional diversity in riparian wetlands.
-Their study used multiple univariate metrics of diversity to support its findings rather than a multivariate index, however.
+However their study used multiple univariate metrics of diversity to support its findings rather than a multivariate index..
 Support for the intermediate disturbance hypothesis with respect to functional diversity has been described in communities along a gradient of disturbance associated with management for logging (Biswas & Mallik 2010).
-Similarly, land use intensification has been linked with lower functional diversity across an international dataset (Laliberté et al. 2010), and the authors associated this effect with a reduced ability of communities to respond to disturbance.
+Similarly in agricultural systems, land use intensification has been linked with lower functional diversity across an international dataset (Laliberté et al. 2010) and the authors associated this effect with a reduced ability of communities to respond to disturbance.
 On the west coast of Scotland, increasing anthropogenic disturbance in arable fields, grazed grasslands, moorlands and woodlands was associated with reduced functional richness and increased functional evenness (Pakeman 2011).
 A trend is apparent from these studies where functional diversity is inversely associated with human-induced environmental homogenisation.
 At a meeting of the North American Benthological Society in 1995, the attendees of a symposium on ecological heterogeneity urged stream researchers to “examine heterogeneity from a functional perspective” (Palmer & Poff 1997).
-Progress on this front has been sparse, and confirmation of an opposite trend – i.e. where functional diversity increases with environmental heterogeneity – would be a significant development for riparian ecology and conservation.
+Progress on this front has been sparse, and describing the influence of hydrological heterogeneity on riparian functional diversity would represent a significant advance for riparian ecology and ecosystem-oriented riparian conservation.

 We hypothesised that the environmental heterogeneity induced by repeated floods and fluctuating soil moisture levels should be reflected in the functional composition of plant communities adapted to the riparian environment.
-To this end, we investigated the relationship between hydrologically driven environmental heterogeneity and functional diversity in riparian plant communities.
+To this end, we investigated the relationship between hydrologically driven environmental heterogeneity and functional diversity in riparian plant communities, using south-eastern Australia as a case study as a broad spectrum of hydrological heterogeneity is present within a relatively compact, contiguous landscape (Finlayson & McMahon 1988; Peel, McMahon & Finlayson 2004).

 Specifically, we asked the following questions: